...

 • VAT – Value Added Tax is a tax that companies liable for VAT add to the sale of goods or services subject to VAT.
 It is 25% in the normal case, but is 12% on e.g. food and camping, and 6% on e.g. books, travel and entrance tickets to various performances.
 Companies subject to VAT may deduct VAT on their purchases and then get it back from the Swedish Tax Agency.
 For VAT for international trade you can read our article: “How does VAT on sales to other countries work?”

 • Employer contributions – Employers who pay salaries to employees pay employer contributions for the paid salaries and benefits.
 The fee is normally 31.42% of the gross salary.
-There are lower employer contributions for benefits to pensioners (10.21%), benefits up to and including SEK 25,000 / month for those who were 15-18 years old at the beginning of the year (10.21%), benefits up to and including SEK 25,000 / month for those who were 19-23 years old at the beginning of the year (19.73%), and for those who had turned 85 at the beginning of the year, no employer contributions are paid for compensation for work.
+There are lower employer contributions for benefits to people who had turned 66 at the start of the year (10.21%).

 • Self-employed contributions – Self-employed contributions are the equivalent of employer contributions, for you who run a sole trader business, trading partnership or limited partnership.
 The contribution is currently 28.97%.